-This Scottish Tattie Soup is very simple, nourishing, filling and cheap as chips to make.
-It’s perfect for warming you up on a chilly day!
+This Scottish Tattie Soup recipe is very simple, nourishing, filling and cheap as chips to make.ย It’s perfect for warming you up on a chilly day!

 Every single person in the world who makes tattie soup will have a different recipe/method for making it.
-I actually grew up in a broth loving house and I don’t recall having tattie soup all that much when I was little.
+I actually grew up in a Scotch broth loving house and I don’t recall having tattie soup all that much when I was little.
+This is simply my take on the classic recipe.

 We definitely had that famous Scottish classic mince and tatties at least once a week!
 It was a staple in our house.